 For many people, the journeys to and from work are a boring daily grind.
 But how we choose to travel to the office (or college) is also one of the biggest day-to-day climate decisions we face.
-In countries like the UK and Austria, the transport sector is now responsible for emitting more greenhouse gases than any other.
-Globally, transport accounts for around a quarter of CO2 emissions.
-Too much of the world’s transport networks still remain focused around the car.
+In countries like Austria and the UK, the transport sector is now responsible for more greenhouse gas emissions than any other.
+Globally, transport produces a quarter of CO2.
+Too much of the world’s mobility still focuses on cars.
 Road vehicles - cars, trucks, buses and motorbikes - account for nearly three quarters of the emissions that come from transport.

 So, the way you get around each day can make a big difference to your own carbon footprint.

-The Walk to Work Day movement was born in Australia in 1999, and has included the prime minister, among others.
-In the US, it occurs on the first Friday in May, however this is not practical in Vienna, since that is often a holiday or Fenstertag, and indeed many locals do not work on a Friday!
-Ifyou walk to a meeting or appointment, you know you will be on time, unlike with cars or public transport which can break down.
-And walking to work leaves more room for others on the crowded U-Bahn, which is good for everybody.
+If you walk to a meeting or appointment, you know you will be on time, unlike with cars or public transport which can break down.
+And walking to work leaves more room for others on the crowded U-bahn, which is good for everybody.

-To make this easier, we recommend you download this excellent application, which will tell you how long your walk takes, and some suggestions for different routes.
+To make walking easier, we recommend you download this excellent application, which tells you how long your walk takes, and gives suggestions for different routes.
 It was created by the innovative mobility department of Vienna City council.

 Here are a few reasons why we should all walk more.
 Exploring the city

 on foot is often neglected by residents, but once we go on holiday,